pjtunstall/push-swap/README.md

 ### c.
 Why Leo Fu always got the same amount of instructions for a given stack size

-As mentioned above, Leo Fu reports that his implementation of base 2 LSD radix sort took "about 1084" instructions for 100 numbers, and "about 6756" for 500.
+As mentioned above, Leo Fu reports that his implementation of base 2 radix sort took "about 1084" instructions for 100 numbers, and "about 6756" for 500.
 He imediately corrects himself, saying that he actually always got exactly 6756.

 To see how this can be, and why he must also have always got exactly 1084 for 100 numbers, note first that Leo takes the convenient step of converting the original values to their rank: 0, 1, 2, 3, 4, ..., 98, 99.